vyshnovka/bike-rush/README.md

 This is a really simplified clone of the Bike Rush game on Unity.

-The game has no actual gameplay.
+The clone has no actual gameplay.
-The main goal was to make some kind of AI for bots, so don't judge me strictly.
+Don't judge me strictly, as this is just an example of AI bot behavior.

 ## Tools